msm8916-mainline/qhypstub/README.md

     - Accessing hypervisor memory (1 MiB starting at 0x86400000) works with [qhypstub], but not with the original Qualcomm firmware.

-It is very well possible that the `hyp` firmware implements more functionality on other (e.g. newer) Qualcomm SoCs.
-Some SoCs even seem to implement PSCI there.
+Newer SoCs seem to implement more functionality in the `hyp` firmware (judging from the firmware size).
-So, **if you want to port [qhypstub] to other SoCs** you will need to investigate which functionality must be replicated, and at least adjust the following constants:
+Unfortunately the features of the hypervisor firmware are not publicly documented.
+If you want to port [qhypstub] to other SoCs you will need to investigate which functionality must be replicated, and at least adjust the following constants:

   - `hyp` base address in `qhypstub.ld` (`0x86400000` on MSM8916)
   - RPM reset address in `qhypstub.s` (`0x01860000` on MSM8916)

+A very basic `hyp` firmware is not Qualcomm-specific.
+The basic initialization sequence for EL2 is similar on all ARM processors.
+From there, many things can be derived based on trial and error.
-For legal reasons I recommend to avoid looking at the disassembly of the original `hyp` firmware.
-Actually, [qhypstub] can be derived fully only based on trial and error, which is shown in the commit log.
-In fact, if you have a primary aarch64 bootloader (e.g. [U-Boot]), a very simple `hyp` firmware that ends up in [U-Boot] would be:
+The creation of [qhypstub] is documented in detail in the commit log.

+If you have a primary aarch64 bootloader (e.g. [U-Boot]), an absolutely minimal `hyp` firmware that ends up in [U-Boot] could be simply:

 ```assembly
 .global _start